danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 * The `close()` method and context manager methods give control over when any system resources (file handles, network connections) will be released.
 A simple function would have to contain these resources in a closure, with no way of explicitly releasing them.
+For example, I might get a dask array, read a subset of the chunks out of the dask array, and then be done with it.
+At that point I can call `reader.close()` or exit the context manager to release the file handle(s) that the dask array chunks were reading from.
 * We need some place to indicate our ``container``.
 Frameworks that can standardize on always returning the same type from ``read()`` do not need such a thing, but a share standard that can return a variety of types would, for